How To Spend Less Time On Your Admin

 There are a variety of virtual assistants with different niches out there, ranging from Office admin and bookkeeping to Social Media.

-Therefore, whatever is taking up the most time, there will very likely be a VA out there to help you.
+Therefore, whatever is taking up the most time, there will very likely be a VA out there to help you spend less time on admin.
 There are even creative virtual assistants that can give you a helping hand with your products or services.

 By completing these tasks more regularly, not only will there be less to do but it will take you less time and prevent it from building up until the end and creating a mountain of impossible tasks for you to complete.
 Whether you set aside an hour every other Thursday morning for example, or tackle these tasks one evening a week, this is a great way to keep on top of it all.

 Use a software There are a variety of different types of software out there to help you when it comes to completing those dreaded admin tasks.
 This software often has features such as scheduling and automatic features, therefore once fully set up, it can do most of these tasks for you.

 For example, a lot of accountancy software has automatic invoices, which not only saves you time but helps you to avoid the awkwardness and time of chasing up clients for payments.
 Luckily most software also offers a free trial, meaning you can try out and experiment to see if it works for you and your business without fully committing and investing in it.